mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Mattermost is a high-trust messaging platform for enterprise use.
 As enterprises come in all shapes and sizes, Mattermost has been built to provide an optimal experience for all customers.

-Taking this a step further, the emergence of ChatOps means Mattermost is no longer an exclusive developer tool.
-In fact, it has the ability to enhance communication through a multitude of integrations, extensions, and customization.
+With the emergence of ChatOps Mattermost is no longer an exclusive developer tool and it has the ability to enhance communication through a multitude of integrations, extensions, and customization.

 Here’s just a sample of available integrations our customers are deploying: